Environmental and Sustainability Literacy Plan

 Environment and Sustainability Education

 OSPI and Washington community partners, along with school and district leaders, led the development of the Washington State Environmental and Sustainability Literacy Plan.
-The purpose of the Plan is to build on and leverage programs and initiatives already underway in Washington state.
+The plan aims to build on and leverage programs and initiatives already underway in Washington state.
 Our goal is for each and every student in Washington to increase their environmental literacy and enhance their academic achievement through real-world, integrated, project-based learning.
 Additionally, we want to ensure that Washington state is well-positioned to obtain private and public funding to support this work.
 The plan includes goals to support content integration and assessment of learners.

 - 2022 Washington State Environmental and Sustainability Literacy Plan